katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 == Changelog ==

+= 1.7 on 2013-08-19 =
+* Improved: Now uses a script that allows searching of products and categories to insert
+* Improved: Now you can watch the generation of the product and category list while it's processing.
+No more guessing whether it's working or not.
+* Fixed: Product links are now properly fetched from the `custom_url` parameter.
+* Fixed: Cache would always need to be rebuilt
+* Fixed: Only 50 categories were retrieved at once
+* Fixed: Child categories were not properly displayed

 = 1.6 on 2013-03-14 =
 * Improved and fixed issues with the insert image ("Add Media") functionality
 	- Now properly paginates based on products with images, not number of products